 Subject: GCSE History

-This musical classic starring an amazing Liza Minelli (who won an Oscar for her performance) is both incredibly entertaining – and it tells the story of Weimar and Nazi Germany in the 1930s.
+If there comes a moment when you can’t take any more Christmas spirit, this musical classic starring an amazing Liza Minelli is both incredibly entertaining – and a great way to learn more about Nazi Germany.
 We follow the collapse of the Weimar republic as the Nazis took power, and see the growing fear and authority of Nazi rule in a number of violent scenes.
 We also understand how many Germans saw Nazism as the route to a bright new future, as is shown in the chillingly hopeful song “Tomorrow Belongs to Me”, led by a passionate member of the Nazi youth.
 This was partly due to the economic collapse in Germany in 1929, which followed their defeat in World War I. The unemployment and widespread poverty that we see fuelled a resentment of the Weimar republic and gave Hitler a foundation for his propaganda.

 Subject: A Level English

-This new Netflix production stars Lily James as our Heroine, and Armie Hammer as the tormented but handsome Maxim de Winter.
-Based on the novel of the same name, it’s a set text within the module “Love Through the Ages”.
-When you’re watching, your teen can have a think about the role of the narrator – how do they create Gothic atmosphere with the setting of Mandalay?
-Is the ending is fair?
+Another non-Christmassy film that we had to include on our list as it’s sure to become a classic, is ‘Rebecca’.
+This Netflix production stars Lily James as our Heroine, and Armie Hammer (in a divine yellow suit!) as the tormented but handsome Maxim de Winter.
+Based on the novel of the same name, ‘Rebecca’ is a set text within the module “Love Through the Ages”.
+When you’re watching, your teen can have a think about the role of the narrator – how do they create a Gothic atmosphere with the setting of Mandalay?
 How does Maxim’s and the heroine’s relationship develop throughout the story?
+The ending of the film diverges quite a bit from the book.
+Why might the director have made those choices?
 These are all questions which will set them on the right path for understanding the text and writing great essays.

 Subject: A Level Politics & History